annekroon/CCS-2/week08/tutorialexercise-week08.md

 What does the output print?
 Based on this output, would you say the classifier performs well?
 Which metric is most important for you to base your decision on?
 Why?

 ## Question 5.
 Let's try out some other classifiers as well to investigate which one would be best to use.
-Can you write a code that sets up a tf·idf vectorize and uses this in a model based on Logistic Regression?
+Can you write a code that sets up a tf·idf vectorize and use this in a model based on Logistic Regression?
 Have a look at the code above and at the documentation of sklearn.

 ## Question 6.